-Gordon McElroy is a founder of an MKB Law and is responsible for overseeing the commercial and corporate business undertaken by the practice.
-Gordon has undertaken some of the most extensive site assembly and development schemes in Northern Ireland and advised on all legal aspects, including planning, of those schemes.
-He has also led teams dealing with some of the largest M&A transactions for private businesses in Northern Ireland.
-As such Gordon has become a “trusted advisor” to many local businesses and businessmen.
+Gordon McElroy is a founder of MKB Law and is responsible for overseeing the commercial and corporate business undertaken by the practice.
+He has undertaken some of the most extensive site assembly and development schemes in Northern Ireland and advised on all legal aspects, including: planning, of those schemes.
+Gordon has also led teams dealing with some of the largest M&A transactions for private businesses in Northern Ireland.
+As such he has become a “trusted advisor” to many local businesses and businessmen.

 As head of the commercial and corporate department at MKB Law, Gordon’s work covers a broad spectrum, including:

 Business sales and acquisitions